STEVE - Space-Time-Enclosing Volume Extraction: The Volume Extraction Framework

 \subsection{Ambiguous Connectivity}

-The here considered discretized spaces could lead to topological ambiguities.
+The discretized spaces that we consider here could lead to topological ambiguities.
 In $2$D this is the case, if two active pixels share only one common point (i.e., a vertex; \textit{cf.}, Ref.~\cite{BRS09} for more detail).
 In $3$D this is the case, if two active voxels share only one common edge (\textit{cf.}, Ref.~\cite{BRS12} for more detail).
-Analogously in $4$D this is the case, if two active toxels share only one common face (square). \\
+Analogously, this is the case in $4$D, if two active toxels share only one common face (square). \\

-In Fig.~13.a, we show a $4$-cell with two active toxels at site IDs no.~$4$ and no.~$15$.
-The toxels are in contact through a single face.
+In Fig.~\ref{fig:18}.a, we show a $4$D-cell with two active toxels at site IDs No.~$4$ and No.~$15$.
+The (sixteenth of the) toxels are in contact through a single face.
 Within the cube that here represents the ``present'' this surface of contact is visible.
+It actually is made up by the contact of the two neighboring BVOs no.s $16 \:\oplus$ and $18 \:\ominus$ (in the positive and negative $t$-directions, respectively).
+In particular for both BVOs, their paths no.s $1$ and $3$ (\textit{cf.}, Table~\ref{tab:02}) start and end at juncture no. $47$, respectively (\textit{cf.}, Fig~\ref{fig:03}.d). \\

-In Fig.~13.b, we observe an ambiguous configuration (white dot) for the initial cyclic vector paths.
-Apparently, here this particular connectivity point has turned into a so-called ``point of ambiguity'' (POA; \textit{cf.}, Ref.~\cite{BRS12}).
-Each incoming (white, straight) vector can connect to either one of the two (black, straight) vectors, depending on the chosen connectivity mode (\textit{cf.}, Fig.~13.c).
-Using the field values for the toxels at positions \textit{I}, \textit{II}, \textit{III}, and \textit{IV} in the figure, i.e., the connectivity diagram, one may assign their average field value to the POA.
-E.g., for an average field value below (above) the desired isovalue of the hypersurface, one generates the local ``disconnect'' (``connect'') mode, while pursuing the white (black) bent directed path for each incoming vector consistently.
-This treatment (also known as ``mixed'' mode~\cite{BRS12} treatment) will allow for an automated, robust resolution of all encountered ambiguities. \\
+Hence, we have in Fig.~\ref{fig:18}.b an ambiguous configuration (white dot) for the protomesh.
+Evidently, this particular juncture has turned into a so-called ``point of ambiguity'' (POA; \textit{cf.}, Ref.~\cite{BRS12}).
+The connectivity diagram (\textit{cf.}, Fig.~\ref{fig:18}.c) helps to consistently resolve which preceding TCV should connect to a succeeding TCV.
+Each incoming (white, straight) vector can connect to either one of the two (black, straight) vectors, depending on the chosen connectivity mode.
+Using the field values for the toxels at positions \textit{I}, \textit{II}, \textit{III}, and \textit{IV} in the figure, one may assign their average field value to the POA. \\

+E.g., for an average field value below (above) the desired iso-value of the hypersurface, one generates the local ``disconnect'' (``connect'') mode while pursuing the white (black) bent directed path for each incoming vector consistently.
+This latter treatment (also known as ``mixed'' mode~\cite{BRS12} treatment) will allow for an automated, robust resolution of all encountered ambiguities.
+Note that one may enforce the connectivity modes also globally onto the complete considered $4$D data set, by either \textit{always} selecting the ``disconnect'', or the ``connect'' mode. \\